 Did you know that hearing loss can be caused by a variety medications?
+Many people do not realize that medications and hearing loss can be linked.
 Common drugs that are available over the counter, such as aspirin, Aleve, and ibuprofen can all cause hearing loss.
 Fortunately, the hearing loss caused by these medications is typically reversible if you stop taking the medication.

 Other medications, like antibiotics classified as aminoglycosides or certain cancer-treating drugs, can also cause hearing loss.
 Unfortunately, this type of damage can be permanent.
 Patients should know to contact their doctor immediately if they notice changes in their hearing after starting a new medication.